forthfora/five-pebbles-bad-apple/README.md

 This guide is intended for Windows!
 It may work on other OSes, but the process will likely be different!

-- yt-dlp is very useful for downloading videos off of youtube, you can get it from the releases section here: https://github.com/yt-dlp/yt-dlp
+- yt-dlp is very useful for downloading videos off of YouTube, you can get it from the releases section here: https://github.com/yt-dlp/yt-dlp

 - ffmpeg is a must for manipulating the video you want to add!
 You can get it from this link: https://www.gyan.dev/ffmpeg/builds/